MezzLasha/hotel_management_app/README.md

 ## Getting Started

-This project is a starting point for a Flutter application.
+This project was made for learning BLoC state management principles.

 Whats Working:
 - Login